 Descriptive Statistics includes a set of tools that is used to quantitatively describe a set of data.
 It usually indicates central tendency, variability, minimum, maximum as well as distribution and deviation from this distribution (kurtosis, skewness).
 Descriptive statistics might also highlight potential outliers for further inspection and action.

 In contrast to descriptive statistics characterising a certain given set of data, inferential statistics uses a subset of the population, a sample, to draw conclusions regarding the population.
-The risk involved is calculated and depends on the required confidence level, confidence interval and the sample size at hand as well as the variation in the data set.
+The inherent risk depends on the required confidence level, confidence interval and the sample size at hand as well as the variation in the data set.
 The test result includes this risk.

 Data Analytics with Factor Analysis

-Factor Analysis is used to determine clusters in datasets, i.e. it finds observed variables that show a similar variability and can therefore be included into the same factor.
+Factor Analysis helps determine clusters in datasets, i.e. it finds empirical variables that show a similar variability.
+These variables may therefore construct the same factor.
 A factor is a dependent, unobserved variable that includes multiple observed variables in the same cluster.
 Under certain circumstances, this can lead to a reduction of observed variables and hence the increase of sample size in the remaining unobserved variables (factors).
 Both outcomes improve the power of subsequent statistical analysis of the data.

 Factor analysis can be done with different approaches to pursue a multitude of objectives.
 Exploratory factor analysis (EFA) is used to identify complex interrelationships among items and determine clusters/factors whilst there is no predetermination of factors.
 Confirmatory factor analysis (CFA) is used to test the hypothesis that the items are associated with specific factors.
 In this case, factors are predetermined before the analysis.

 Data Analytics For Problem Solving